PlanTL-GOB-ES/SPACCC_POS-TAGGER/README.md

 ## Introduction

-This repository contains the Part-of-Speech Tagger for medical terms in Spanish based on FreeLing3.1.
+This repository contains the Part-of-Speech Tagger for medical domain corpus in Spanish based on FreeLing3.1.
 It also contains the Python wrapper for this software, aiming at easier use.

 ## Prerequisites